weaveworks/weave-gitops-private/docs/rfcs/template.md

 implementation.

-If the RFC goal is to document best practices, then this section can be replaced with the the actual documentation.
+If the RFC goal is to document best practices, then this section can be replaced with the actual documentation.
 -->

 ### User Stories